 - Electrolysis of Water Using Electro Catalysts

-However, the electrolysis of water is not simple and easy for many reasons.
+However, the electrolysis of water is not easy for many reasons.

 - Water is very weakly dissociated into hydrogen and hydroxide ions.
 The concentration of the ions in neutral water is equal (= moles per litre).
-Electrolysis involves the charge carriers, for the current to flow.
+Electrolysis involves the charge carriers for the current to flow.
 So, water with a very small amount of ions is a bad conductor of electricity.
-So, the electrolysis of pure water will be a very slow process.
+Therefore, the electrolysis of pure water will be a very slow process.

 - The hydrogen ion is associated with other water molecules and exists as a hydronium ion.
-So, any hydroxide ion, moving towards the anode, will be neutralized by the hydronium ion, even before it reaches the anode to form oxygen gas.
-Similarly, any hydrogen present will be neutralized by the hydroxyl ion present near the cathode and will not be, reduced to hydrogen.
+So, any hydroxide ion moving towards the anode will be neutralised by the hydronium ion, even before it reaches the anode, to form oxygen gas.
+Similarly, any hydrogen present will be neutralised by the hydroxyl ion present near the cathode and will not be reduced to hydrogen.
 So, the electrolysis of water to hydrogen and oxygen will be very small.
-The electrolysis also involves the transfer of electrons from the anion to the anode and cathode to cations.
+Electrolysis also involves the transfer of electrons from the anion to the anode and cathode to cations.

-- In the electrolysis of water, electrodes are inert solids like platinum/palladium whereas electrolyte is a solute in a solution and the product is a gas.
+- In the electrolysis of water, electrodes are inert solids like platinum/palladium, whereas an electrolyte is a solute in a solution, and the product is a gas.

 Factors Affecting the Efficiency of Electrolysis

-The efficiency of electrolysis or the electron transfer depends on many factors such as;
+The efficiency of electrolysis or electron transfer depends on many factors, such as

 i) The number of available cations and anions in the solution.